authzed/spicedb/proto/README.md

-# SpiceDB API Protocol Buffers
+# SpiceDB Protocol Buffers

-This directory contains the definitions of [Protocol Buffers] used by the SpiceDB API.
+This directory contains the definitions of [Protocol Buffers] used by SpiceDB.

 [Buf] is used to lint and distribute these definitions and generate source code from them.